-The variety of Costa Rican wildlife is enormous.
-It has such a rich variety of plants and animals due to the fact that it is located between two continents and it has a neo-tropical climate, therefore it provides a large amount of habitats with varying conditions.
+Costa Rica has such a rich variety of plants and animals thanks to the fact that it is located between two continents has a neo-tropical climate, providing a large number of habitats with varying conditions.

-In fact, whilst the country has only about 0.25% of the world's landmass, it contains 5% of the world's biodiversity, and is home to more than 500,000 different species.
-No other country on the planet has such variety; among the abundant variety of Costa Rican animals are 160 species of amphibians and 200 species of reptiles.
+In fact, while the country has only about 0.25% of the world's landmass, it contains 5% of the world's biodiversity and is home to more than 500,000 different species, including 160 species of amphibians and 200 species of reptiles.

-Whilst there is a huge diversity of wildlife, there are some protected species in Costa Rica that are under threat.
+While there is a huge diversity of wildlife, some protected species in Costa Rica are endangered.
 Turtles, for example, are still threatened by human activity.
-Fortunately despite the killing and the robbery of turtle eggs, nesting sites are being protected and secured hatcheries have been established.
+Fortunately, nesting sites are being protected and secured hatcheries have been established.

-Approximately 25% of Costa Rica is in protected national parks and protected areas, the largest percentage of protected areas in the world.
-In recent years, ecotourism has drawn many tourists to national parks and protected areas, in the search of an adventure in the Costa Rican rainforests.
+Protected national parks and protected areas cover approximately 25% of Costa Rica, the largest percentage of protected areas in the world.
+In recent years, ecotourism has drawn many tourists to these beautiful expanses of nature in search of an adventure in the Costa Rican rainforests.